Woodhouse Grove School: Brontë House

 For several years, HM Inspector of Schools had recommended that Woodhouse Grove make better provision for younger pupils.
 Under the guidance of the Secretary of the Methodist Education Committee, Rev. H. B. Workman, the preparatory school at Brontë House was founded in 1934 as a junior preparatory school for five- to eleven-year-old boys.
 The school became a coeducational establishment in 1985.

 The school stands in the grounds of a former private residence called Ashdown House and was originally known as 'Woodhouse Grove Preparatory School'.
 Ashdown House stood in the grounds of an older mansion known as Upperwood House where Charlotte Brontë was once governess to the White family's two children.
-The first master of the new school was Dr F.C.
-Pritchard, MA, who later wrote the 1978 history of the school and its development.
-Charlotte Brontë's father, the Reverend Patrick Brontë, had met Maria, his wife to be, while visiting his friend, John Fennell, who became the first headmaster of the Grove in the early 19th century.
+The first master of the new school was Dr F. C. Pritchard, MA, who later wrote the 1978 history of the school and its development.

 Initially, Brontë House had no kitchen facility of its own and the children were escorted back and forth in all weathers to the Grove for their lunches and dinner.
 Later, a small car was bought by the school to ferry prepared meals from the main school kitchen to Brontë House, until a proper kitchen was built several years later.
 A boarding facility is provided for pupils.

-Ashdown Lodge

-Ashdown Lodge opened in September 1993, as the Early Years Department of Woodhouse Grove, providing continuity of education from three to eighteen years of age.